QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3_2.md

     sudo dnf install qubes-mgmt-salt-vm-connector
     ```

-5. Shut down the template VM.
+5. Shut down the template.

 ### Upgrade Debian (and Whonix) templates:

-1. Open a terminal in the TemplateVM (or StandaloneVM).
+1. Open a terminal in the template (or StandaloneVM).
 (E.g., use Qubes VM
     Manager's right-click menu, choose "Run Command in VM," and type
     `gnome-terminal` there.)